-Introduction 1 1 Purpose of the Graduate School of Social Sciences 2 1.1 Talent to be fostered and the purposes of education and research at the Graduate School 2 1.2 Talent to be fostered and the purposes of education and research at the Department of Economics 3 1.3 Talent to be fostered and the purposes of education and research at the Department of Global Business 5 2 Completion requirements 7 2.1 Comprehensive completion requirements of each program 7 2.2 Completion requirements of the English Program, Department of Economics 8 2.3 Completion requirements of the Department of Global Business 9 2.4 Research ethics training 9 3 Taking courses 10 3.1 Course registration (Online registration) 10 3.2 Taking courses of other graduate schools or undergraduate schools 10 3.3 Taking courses of graduate schools of other universities and receiving research arch guidance from graduate schools, etc. of other universities 11 3.4 Approval of credits acquired prior to admission 11 3.5 Completion of curricula over an extended period 12 4 Class cancellations due to traffic disruption or weather warnings 13 4.1 Class cancellations due to traffic disruption 13 4.2 Class cancellation due to weather warnings 13 4.3 Points of attention regarding class cancellations 14 4.4 Classes provided in a virtual format 15 5 When a student has contracted a School Infectious Disease 16 6 Assessment of academic achievement 18 6.1 Assessment of academic achievement 18 6.2 Grade assessment grievance 18 7 Research instruction plan and guidance schedule for preparing a degree thesis 19 8 Submission of a degree thesis 21 9 Acceptance of a doctoral thesis 22 Reference: Excerpt from the University of Hyogo Research Ethics Guidelines 22 10 Screening standards of degree theses 23 11 Withdrawal from the Doctoral Program after having completed the course requirements 24 12 Submission of a degree thesis by a student who has withdrawn after having completed the course requirements 24
+11 ntroduction 1 1 Purpose of the Graduate School of Social Sciences 2 1.1 Talent to be fostered and the purposes of education and research at the Gradua te School 2 1.2 Talent to be fostered and the purposes of education and research at t he Department of Economics 3 1.3 Talent to be fostered and the purposes of education and research at t he Department of Business Administration 5 1.4 Talent to be fostered and the purposes of education and research at t he Department of Global Business 7 2 Completion requirements Ĝ 2.1 Comprehensive completion requirements of each program Ĝ 2.2 Completion requirements of the English Program, Department of Economics 10 2.3 Completion requirements of Department of Business Administration 11 2.4 Completion requirements of the Department of Global Business 11 2.5 Research ethics training 12 3 Taking courses 13 3.1 Course registration (Online registration) 13 3.2 Taking courses of other graduate schools or undergraduate schools 13 3.3 Taking courses of graduate schools of other universities and receiving resear ch guidance from graduate schools, etc. of other universities 14 3.4 Approval of credits acquired prior to admission 14 3.5 Completion of curricula over an extended period 15 4 Class cancellations due to traffic disruption or weather warnings 16 4.1 Class cancellations due to traffic disruption 16 4.2 Class cancellation due to weather warnings 16 4.3 Points of attention regarding class cancellations 17 4.4 Classes provided in a virtual format 18 5 When a student has contracted a School Infectious Disease 19 6 Assessment of academic achievement 21 6.1 Assessment of academic achievement 21 6.2 Grade assessment grievance 21 7 Research instruction plan and guidance schedule for preparing a degree thesi S 22 8 Submission of a degree thesis 25 9 Acceptance of a doctoral thesis 26 Reference: Excerpt from the University of Hyogo Research Ethics Guidelines.
+26

-13 Other remarks 14 Courses Lists, Curriculum Matrix, and Curriculum Map Table 1 Courses List: English Program, Department of Economics (First Stage of the Doctoral Program)26 Table 2 Courses List: Department of Economics (Second Stage of the Doctoral Program)27 Table 3 Courses List: Department of Business Administration (Second Stage of the Doctoral Program)28 Table 6 Courses List: Department of Global Business (Master's program)29 Diploma Policy of the Department of Global Business30 Figure 1 Curriculum Matrix: Department of Global Business31 Figure 2 Curriculum Map: Department of Global Business Appendix 1: Instructions for writing a degree thesis Appendix 2: Format and Sample of cover sheet of the degree thesis and its abstract 34 Rules Guidelines for Confirmation of and Appeal against Academic Results36 The University of Hyogo Rules on Measures to Be Taken for Students who Cannot Attend a Regular Exam40 University of Hyogo Rules on Measures to Be Taken against Misconduct in Examinations41
+10 Screening standards of degree theses 11 Withdrawal from the Doctoral Program after having completed the course requirements 12 Submission of a degree thesis by a student who has withdrawn after having completed the course requirements 13 Other remarks 14 Courses Lists, Curriculum Matrix, and Curriculum Map Table 1 Courses List: English Program, Department of Economics (First Stage of the Doctoral Program) Table 2 Courses List: Department of Economics (Second Stage of the Doctoral Program) Table 3 Courses List: Department of Business Administration (Second Stage of the Doctoral Program) Table 6 Courses List: Department of Global Business (Master's program) 33 Diploma Policy of the Department of Global Business Figure 1 Curriculum Matrix: Department of Global Business Figure 2 Curriculum Map: Department of Global Business Appendix 1: Instructions for writing a degree thesis Appendix 2: Format and Sample of cover sheet of the degree thesis and its abstract 39 Rules Guidelines for Confirmation of and Appeal against Academic Results 43 The University of Hyogo Rules on Measures to Be Taken for Students who Cannot Attend a Regular Exam45 University of Hyogo Rules on Measures to Be Taken against Misconduct in Examinations